hmallen/cryptomongo/README.md

 # CryptoMongo

 Dump trade data from Cryptowat.ch websockets into MongoDB via PyMongo.
-Rough and quickly assembled for use with another project with real-time trade flow analysis at the core.
+Rough and quickly assembled for use with another project with real-time trade flow analysis at its core.

 From MongoDB, chart with the new Mongo charting tools, create some plots with Plot.ly, matplotlib, etc. Perhaps some technical analysis with TA-Lib?
 Wanna get fancy with an Elastic Stack?
 The world...er, database...is your oyster!